singaround/songbook/songs/water-is-wide.md

 But not as deep, as the love I'm in
 I know not how I sink or swim

-The water is wide, I can't cross o'er
+The water is wide, I cannot cross o'er
 And neither have, I wings to fly
 Give me a boat that can carry two
 And both shall row, my love and I